 Migration and mobility are transforming UK caring contexts.
 Superdiversification is challenging care arrangements as people arrive from places with differing expectations of care.
 This team’s work addresses the gap in knowledge about the (often neglected) needs and experiences of newer groups.
 Although the UK’s paid care workforce is heavily reliant on migrants, little is known about how they reconcile their paid care work with familial care responsibilities (especially for older family members).
 Migration from the UK, especially international retirement migration, means more British people ageing overseas, with growing, unplanned for, care needs and dispersed networks.
 These care needs of those implicated in relationships between migration and ageing raise particular challenges for sustainable care and wellbeing, including in the context of Brexit.

-The Care ‘In’ and ‘Out of’ Place team, led by Dr Majella Kilkey and Professor Louise Ryan, comprises Magdolna Lorinc, Dr Agnes Turnpenny, Dr Kelly Hall, Dr Shereen Hussein and PhD student Obert Tawodzera.
+The Care ‘In’ and ‘Out of’ Place team, led by Professor Majella Kilkey and Professor Louise Ryan, comprises Magdolna Lorinc, Dr Agnes Turnpenny, Dr Kelly Hall, Professor Shereen Hussein and PhD student Obert Tawodzera.
 Its focus is on the growing importance of transnational caring networks and their interactions with care work and care relationships; what technologies and ICTs contribute to these arrangements; how diversity and intersectionality affect experiences of care; and scope for sustainable care and wellbeing outcomes.
 The work examines cultural and linguistic sensitivities, migration rights, portability of entitlements, networks of support and access to new technologies.
 It is developing this new knowledge in collaboration with a group of our programme’s international partners with relevant specialist expertise.

 The team’s main research questions are:

 - How are migrants/non-migrant family members involved in transnational/multi-locational networks of care?